aurelia/cli/DESCRIPTIVE_SKELETON.md

 To add a new feature, follow these 3 steps.

-1. Add a new question to `au --new` or extend existing questions by adding new options.
+1. Add a new question to `au new` or extend existing questions by adding new options.
 This can all be done in the file `lib/workflow/questionnaire.js`.
 2. New questions must be registered to `appFlow` in the `lib/workflow/select-features.js` file.
 You may need to update the test code in `spec/lib/workflow/select-features.spec.js`.
 3. Add source files or templates to the `skeleton/` folder.
 More information on how to do this can be found below.